tejasvi/xapian-gsoc-proposal/proposal.rst

 Since here I found skillset required to be most holistic, I would prefer to work exclusively with Xapian for now.

-Integrating wordnet for improved relevance
+Integrating WordNet into Xapian
 ============

-A main problem with the current search engines is the large volume of documents extracted as a result of broad, general queries, and the lack of output produced to specfic, narrow questions.
-Current method for matching terms directly with document index not takes the sense diversity of words into account.
 WordNet is a lexical database which provides additional depth to analyse relevance of documents while improving the detection of query intent.
 -----------

 **Why have you chosen this particular project?**

 For one, this project involves application of the academic research, something I relish.
 Besides, integration of WordNet in Xapian has potential to extend it beyond conventional use cases and improve upon existing ones.
+A main problem with the current search engines is the large volume of documents extracted as a result of broad, general queries, and the lack of output produced to specfic, narrow questions.
+Current method for matching terms directly with document index not takes the sense diversity of words into account.
+I am improving Xapian in this area.

 **Who will benefit from your project and in what ways?**